-The only form you need to apply for all TCNJ, state and/or federal aid is the Free Application for Federal Student Aid (FAFSA).
+The only form you need to apply for state and/or federal aid is the Free Application for Federal Student Aid (FAFSA).
 You must list “The College of New Jersey” as a recipient and write TCNJ’s school code number (002642) on your FAFSA.
 You must also provide your Social Security Number on the Common Application to be considered for state and federal aid.

 There are two options for filing the FAFSA: